petrvanblokland/DCC-Z21/README.md

 * **z21.py** Contains the main classes and global helper functions
 * **testController.py** Test the basic controller functions, such a track power on/off and overall settings.
+* **TrainTheTrain** contains the ongoing results of a test, to see what would be needed to write an application for (partly) replacing Koploper.
+If successful this may become a separate repository.

 ## Interesting references